Intermittent Fasting: The “Diet” That I Live By

 Pregnant, breastfeeding, underweight/eating disorder individuals and less than 18 years of age people should not IF.
 Diabetic, hypoglycemic, low blood pressure or seriously ill people should not IF without medical guidance or supervision.”

 So there you have it.
 Easy right?
 Uh no lol.
 I try to follow this most of the time but there are days where I don’t.
-Especially on a weekend or if I’m on vacation.
+Especially on a weekend or if I’m on vacation (or with the coffee situation).
 And you know what, that’s okay.
-Life is about moderation and I know if I were to completely deprive myself I would be unhappy.
-However, living and eating this way has boosted my energy levels and kept my weight at a normal healthy level.
+Life is about moderation and I know if I were to completely deprive myself, I would be unhappy.
+However, living and eating this way has boosted my energy levels and keeps my weight at a normal healthy level.

 But for the most part, IF works for my lifestyle.
 For you, it may not.
 The reason I like IF is because it’s not so drastic and hard on your body.
 It’s doable and I can still eat the foods I like.
 IF is more of a lifestyle by changing WHEN you eat as opposed to WHAT you eat.
 I love that the focus is on health and that weight loss is SECONDARY.
 If you are looking for more of a drastic weight loss diet, this probably isn’t for you.